outofthisworld/reduxdecorator/README.md

 # How does redux utils help?

-Assume we have a simple todo application, and thus have to model a todos state. we might end up writing a reducer that looks like this:
+Assume we have a simple todo application, and thus have to model a todos state.
+We might end up writing a reducer that looks like this:

 ```javascript
     import { createStore } from 'redux';